aljabri00056/ProxyDAV/README.md

 export AUTH_PASS=secret
 ```

-### File Configuration Format
+### File Mapping Format

-The configuration file is a JSON array of file entries:
+The mapping file is a JSON array of file entries:

 ```json
 [